-Configure trust relationship to Azure AD in SCP
+Configure trust relationship to Azure AD in BTP

 The trust relationship for SAML is bi-directional.
-In this step, the exported metadata file from Azure AD will be imported into the SCP subaccount to finalize the trust setup.
+In this step, the exported metadata file from Azure AD will be imported into the BTP subaccount to finalize the trust setup.

 Upload the metadata file you exported in step 33 and click on Parse.
 Enter a name for the new trust configuration (e.g. “Contoso Azure AD”) and deactivate the checkbox Available for User Logon, because this IDP is only trusted for non-interactive backchannel SSO, and not for normal user login/SSO.

 Configure the authorizations of a user you’ll use for testing.